The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Experiments on Reward Noise Impact

-\textbf{Reward Noise Issue.}\quad To investigate \textbf{H1}, we evaluated the models' sensitivity by examining how cosine similarity scores change for manipulated trajectory-instruction pairs.
-The state entanglement test involved reversing trajectories and negating instructions (i.e., ``do not do $l_k$'').
-The composition insensitivity test examined concatenated pairs of trajectory-instruction data.
-Given $(\tau_1, l_1)$ and $(\tau_2, l_2)$, we create a concatenated pair $(\tau_1 + \tau_2, l_1 + l_2)$.
-We then test two types of manipulations -- (1) swapping the order within one modality: e.g., $(\tau_2+ \tau_1, l_1 + l_2)$; and (2) truncating one modality: e.g., $(\tau_1, l_1 + l_2)$.
-Overall, three types are evaluated: (1) matched pairs; (2) not-matched pairs and (3) manipulated pairs which are derived from matched pairs by polluting either the trajectory or the instruction.
-Our results reveal a critical flaw in the reward model: despite manipulated pairs that fundamentally fail to fulfill the instruction, the model paradoxically assigns high similarity scores (see Figure~\ref{fig:cosine_sim_score_offline_eval_illu} for overall results and also Appendix~\ref{app_subsec:other_envs_prevalence_of_false_pos} for individual environments).
-It's worth noting that the poor performance in the negation case aligns with broader challenges in natural language processing.
+Our results reveal a critical flaw in the reward model: for manipulated pairs that fundamentally fail to fulfill the instruction, the model paradoxically assigns high similarity scores (see Figure~\ref{fig:cosine_sim_score_offline_eval_illu} for overall results and also Appendix~\ref{app_subsec:other_envs_prevalence_of_false_pos} for individual environments).
+Note that the poor performance in the negation case aligns with broader challenges in natural language processing.
 Recent studies \citep{hossain2022analysis, truong2023language} have highlighted that negation is central to language understanding but is not properly captured by modern language models.
 This limitation extends to VLMs and directly leads to false positive rewards.